reshapiro/audio-fun/README.md

-This repository includes an number of convenient shell scripts for metaflac and sox.
+This repository includes several convenience shell scripts for metaflac and sox.
 Originally much of this was written in Java.
 That's still around but deprecated.
 <h1>Flac</h1>

-<h2>generate-metaflac</h2>
+<h2>generate-tags</h2>
 This script tries to create basic metaflac tags from a directory of flac files that have no tags yet.

-The required arguments are the metaflac directory and the flac directory, in that order.
-The second is used to store a parallel collection of metaflac files and will be created if it doesn't exist yet.
+The required arguments are a directory of flac files and a second directory to store the tag files.
+The tag directory will be created if it doesn't exist yet.

 Any number of other arguments in standard metaflac name=value form can be included as well, eg  ARTIST=Ornette\ Coleman.